 It is an operation to remove the gallbladder, which is part of the biliary system.
-It is also known as a cholecystectomy and is a very common procedure.
-The primary reason for removal of this organ is when gallstones develop that cause symptoms.
+It is also known as a cholecystectomy (lap chole when performed laparoscopically) and is a very common procedure.
+The primary reason for removal of this organ is when gallstones develop that cause symptom.

 Most patients with biliary pain, which is also called biliary colic, have pain in the upper abdomen, particularly the top right-hand corner of the abdomen, usually after eating and often after eating rich food.
 Pain sometimes is associated with nausea or pain radiating to the back or the shoulder blades.
 In more severe attacks, this can also be associated with inflammation of the gallbladder, with some people developing a fever and the pain can last longer than a couple of hours.
 Other, more serious symptoms, can include a rapid heartbeat, yellowing of the skin and white of the eyes, itchy skin, diarrhoea, shivering attacks, confusion, and a loss of appetite.

 Gallstones arise when the patient produces a bile from the liver that has the wrong concentration of bile and cholesterol which then forms the stones.
 Bile is a liquid produced by the liver to help the digestive process.
 Gallstones can also form if there are particularly high levels of cholesterol inside the gallbladder or abnormally high levels of a waste product called bilirubin inside the gallbladder.

 However, whilst it is known how gallstones are formed, the exact cause or causes of them is not.
 In recent years, it has been discovered that very rapid weight loss can produce gallstones in the gallbladder and increase symptoms but there is no simple known cause for development of the vast majority of gallstones.